Engeltrude de Fézensac

 Engeltrude de Fézensac (also Ingeltrud, Ingeltrude, or Ingeltrudis Fidentiacus in contemporary Latin; c.
 799 – 853) was the Countess of Orléans via her marriage in 825 to Odo I, Count of Orléans.
 Their eldest daughter, Ermentrude, married Charles the Bald of West Francia.
 They also had a son, William, who was executed by his own brother-in-law in 866.

 Engeltrude was the only daughter of Leuthard I of Paris and his wife, Grimhilda (also known as Grimeut d'Alsace); her brothers were Adalard the Seneschal and Girart de Roussillon.

-Engeltrude was buried in the Basilique Saint-Denis, Paris, France.